What fish do you think this is? Would you believe if I say this is an anchovy?

 - a few pinches coarse sea salt

-- 2 tablespoon Korean soy sauce for soup
+- 2 tablespoon Korean soup soy sauce (gukganjang)

 - 1 tablespoon fresh lime juice or lemon juice